deltachat/deltachat-pages/en/help.md

 - Every group member has the **same rights** as any other.
 For this reason every one can delete every member or add new ones.
 - To add or delete members, click on the group name in the chat.

+## What is a verified group?

+- A verified group is a group where each member of the group has been verified by another member out of band.
+A verified group also enforces encryption.
+This helps protecting against active attacks.

 ## I have deleted myself by accident.